-- Immediately report any concerns about a child to the Designated Safeguarding Lead (DSL) or a designated deputy, ensuring that they get the message in a timely manner - Record what has been said on CPOMS or on paper (sign and date it).
-Give it to the DSL - Keep what has happened confidential once you have reported to the DSL - It is not your job to investigate concerns about a child or talk to the parents.
-The Designated Safeguarding Lead will lead on this.
+- Immediately report any concerns about a child to the Designated Safeguarding Lead (DSL) or a deputy DSL. - · Record what has been said on CPOMS or on paper (Lunchtime supervisors) sign and date it).
+Give it to the DSL. - · Keep what has happened confidential once you have reported to the DSL. - It is not your job to investigate concerns about a child or talk to the parents.
+The Designated Safeguarding Lead will take responsibility for this. - Report concerns about the behaviour of a staff member to the Principal (or Vice Principal in their absence).
+Concerns about the Principal should be reported to the Michelle Woodhouse (Chair of Academy Council).